PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 So you have made changes to test stuff out and realize that you've made a lot of changes and don't want to undo these by hand.
 You can just run `git stash push <files with modifications to drop>` and `git stash drop`
-> :warning: Be careful because it isn't retrievable past this point.
+> ⚠️ Be careful because it isn't retrievable past this point.

 For your knowledge, `git stash` also has other commands like `pop` and `apply`.
 `apply` allows you to reapply the changes stored, whereas `pop`, runs `apply` followed by `drop` when there are no conflicts.